rdlauer/articles/nativescript/theme-builder/post.md

-# Style Your Apps with the NativeScript Theme Builder
+# Give Your Apps Some Style with the NativeScript Theme Builder

 I'm not going to lie to you folks, I'm no designer.
-While at best I may have an eye for good use of white space, picking complementary colors and perfecting the layout of UI elements is far from my cup of tea.
+While at best I may have an eye for good use of white space - picking complementary colors and perfecting the layout of UI elements is far from my cup of tea.
 And we know that in general, app developers are more engineers than artists.

-While the best of us dual-majored in CS and Fine Arts, most of us rely on other people (i.e. trained designers) to provide us what we need - which quickly gets expensive.
+While the best of us dual-majored in CS and Fine Arts, most of us rely on other people (i.e. trained designers) to provide us what we need: gorgeous designs with color schemes that *don't* look like a 1996 Microsoft Word theme.

-**Enter the [NativeScript Theme Builder](http://www.nativescriptthemebuilder.com/).** The Theme Builder is a pure visual tool that can very easily take your app from boring, native styles to gorgeous, engaging ones:
+**Enter [NativeScript Theme Builder](http://www.nativescriptthemebuilder.com/).** The Theme Builder is a pure visual tool that can very easily take your native UI elements from dreadfully boring to gorgeously engaging:

 ![native ui using theme builder](comparison.png)